slonopotamus/WindowsDualsenseUnreal/README.md

 ## 📖 About the Project

-This is an Unreal Engine plugin that enables native communication with DualSense™ (PlayStation 5) and DualShock 4® (PlayStation 4) controllers on Windows systems.
+This is an Unreal Engine plugin that enables native communication with DualSense™ (PlayStation 5) and DualShock 4® (PlayStation 4) controllers on systems.
 It exposes the unique features of each controller, such as Haptic Feedback and Adaptive Triggers of DualSense, through an easy-to-use Blueprint and C++ function library.

-The goal is to bridge the gap left by generic controller support on Windows, giving developers direct access to the features that make Sony controllers so immersive.
+The goal is to bridge the gap left by generic controller support, giving developers direct access to the features that make Sony controllers so immersive.

 ## ✨ Features
 * 🏗️ **Extensible Multi-Platform Architecture**: Its flexible design enables compilation across all Unreal Engine platforms.
 Supporting new hardware is as simple as implementing the connection interface.